News Releases

 PDF of Press Release

-For more information about Drug Court and this upcoming graduation ceremony, please feel free to contact Emily Behnke at This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+For more information about this event, please contact Deputy Court Administrator Kimberly Ackmann at 815-319-4831 or This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 PDF of Press Release

-Judge Jennifer Clifford, Chairperson of the 17th Judicial Circuit Family Violence Coordinating Council (FVCC), announces that October is National Domestic Violence Awareness Month.
-The community is encouraged to support the multiple community awareness activities planned throughout the month.
-Community awareness activities seek to provide education and honor those who have been impacted by violence in Winnebago and Boone counties.
+Judge Jennifer Clifford, Chairperson of the 17th Judicial Circuit Family Violence Coordinating Council (FVCC) and co-chair of the Statewide FVCC, announces that October is National Domestic Violence Awareness Month.
+The community is encouraged to support the multiple community awareness activities planned throughout the month, beginning with hosting an information booth and related activities at Rockford City Market the evening of September 29th.
+Community awareness activities seek to provide education and honor those who have been impacted by violence in Winnebago and Boone Counties.

-The FVCC has planned many awareness activities throughout the month of October including a youth art contest, a community yoga class at Real Beautiful You, a movie screening and panel discussion of the movie Waitress, and a book discussion.
-The annual Shining the Light on Domestic Violence ceremony will be held at Rockford City Hall on Thursday, October 27th at 5:30pm.
+The FVCC has planned many awareness activities throughout the month of October including a weekly virtual community lunch and learn series, a screening of the film This Is Where I Learned Not to Sleep, and a Boone County Clothesline Project.
+The annual Shining the Light on Domestic Violence ceremony for Winnebago County will be held at Rockford City Hall on Thursday, October 26th at 5:30pm.
+An inaugural Boone County Shining the Light on Domestic Violence Ceremony will be held on Wednesday, October 11th at the Boone County Historical Museum.
 Additional information about planned events can be found on the attached calendar or by visiting the 17th Judicial Circuit Family Violence Coordinating Council Facebook page.
 Honorable Jennifer Clifford commented, “We have several opportunities throughout the month of October where those in our community can learn about the various forms of domestic violence and prevention efforts against domestic violence that exist here in the 17th Circuit.
 We are thankful for the multiple organizations that partner with us not only in October but throughout the entire year to address our community’s response to domestic violence.”

 The 17th Judicial Circuit Family Violence Coordinating Council is funded by the Illinois Criminal Justice Information Authority and serves Boone and Winnebago counties.
 The FVCC serves as a forum to coordinate community and professional efforts to address family violence, including domestic violence, teen dating violence, sexual assault, stalking, and child abuse.
 For more information about the work of the FVCC, contact Nicole Ticknor at This email address is being protected from spambots.
 You need JavaScript enabled to view it.